TorstenScholz/h2i/README.md

 ## ToDo
 - Write readme.md with install and use instructions.
 - Check enviroment for needed programs and give sugesstions on how to install them.
-- Command for getting and showing available device ids and types.
+- Add list command for getting and showing available device ids and types.

 ## Changelog
+1.2.0 Check enviroment for needed programs and give sugesstions on how to install them.

-1.1.0 Code documentation
+1.1.0 Code documentation.

-1.0.0 Initial Version with basic feature set
+1.0.0 Initial Version with basic feature set.

 ## Licence